lelegard/dektec-dkms/README.md

-This repository has now been [transfered to the TSDuck organization](https://github.com/tsduck/dektec-dkms).
+This repository has now been [transfered to the @tsduck organization](https://github.com/tsduck/dektec-dkms).